How Do I Ship Electronics?

 Written on:

-You might be bored in the house right now, but that doesn’t mean the wheel of technology has stopped turning.
-Each day, new improvements, inventions, and advances in tech continue to happen.
-As we look for new opportunities to connect during a time of social distancing, shipping the latest and greatest electronics can be a great way to stay plugged in.
+Shipping the latest and greatest electronics can be a great way to stay plugged in wherever you go.
 Maybe you’d like to send your friend a Nintendo Switch.
 Maybe you’d like to send an old laptop across the country.
-Whatever the case, this guide will run you through the basics of shipping electronics, and how to do it correctly!
+Whatever the case, sending electronics isn’t as straightforward as sticking your items in a box and heading off to your local Post Office or UPS Store.
+There are certain guidelines you’ll have to follow and services you’ll be restricted to, depending on the state of your items.
+This guide will run you through the basics of shipping electronics, and how to do it correctly!

 Package Your Electronic Items Thoughtfully

-As is the case with delicate items, you’ll need to package your electronics carefully and with ample protection.
+No matter if you use an air-based or ground-based shipping service, you’ll need to package your electronics carefully and with ample protection.
 However, with super sturdy electronics, you won’t need to sweat too much about packaging them up a ton.
-Some basic padding and a study box will do the trick.
-Other electronics may be quite fragile, and will require extra attention.
+Some basic padding and a sturdy box will do the trick.
+Other electronics may be quite fragile and will require extra attention.
 Don’t skimp on packaging in these cases!
-You’ll definitely want to take as many pre-shipment precautions as you can to protect your items so they don’t take damage during transit.
+You’ll want to take as many pre-shipment precautions as you can to protect your items so they don’t take damage during transit.

-1. Start by separating the item into different pieces: bag up cords, chargers, adaptors, and all the extra stuff.
+1. Start by separating the item into different pieces: bag any cords, chargers, adaptors, and all the extra stuff.
 Detach any extra pieces on the main equipment and package them separately, if possible.

 2. Once you’ve taken your item apart, carefully wrap each piece and add protective layers of bubble wrap to anything fragile.
 Consider popping each piece into a waterproof bag if you’re concerned about weather damage to your items.